 A paraphrase is like a summary in that you present only another writer's idea, not his exact words; this time, however, instead of compressing the idea, you restate it in your own words.
 Thus, the paraphrase is a little like a translation.
-Although it isn't usually a word-
+Although it isn't usually a wordfor-word substitution, it often follows the pattern of the original wording.
+Again you must indicate the borrowing with a footnote or endnote, usually combined with an introduction that also attributes the paraphrase.
+Here is a paraphrase of the sample quotation from Stigler: